How Robokacija used MAKERbuino

 So far we’ve had over 1000 workshops with over 600 participating children.”

 What are the kids’ impressions?
-Do they like the idea of a DIY gaming console?
+Do they like the idea of a DIY game console?

 Do you think that kits like MAKERbuino should have a place in formal education?